 As I have already said, fear and secrecy are inextricably linked.
 It is clearly because of their fear of Jesus that they swooped into arrest him under the cloak of darkness, at night, in secret.

 Although there is no actual linguistic connection between the name “Mark” and the Aramaic word used for “mark” in this Ezekiel passage.
-That does not mean, however, that Aramaic word for “mark” is not of great importance to our current discussion.
+Nevertheless, that does not mean, that the Aramaic word for “mark” is not of great importance to our current discussion.
 The Aramaic word for “mark” — as in the mark that this man clothed in linen with the writing case at his side put on the foreheads of those who would be saved from God’s punishment — is “Taw,” which is also a letter in Semitic alphabets.
 The taw in Phoenician is an “X” and it gave rise to the “T” in both Greek and Latin.
 With this connection being made between an X and T, one cannot help but think of the cross.
-So to read the Ezekiel passage through this etymological/ Christian lens, and combine it with our theory about Mark being the “young man” in the “linen cloth” we can see that it is not such an intellectual leap to associate “the man clothed in linen with a writing case at his side” whose job it was to mark the foreheads of the saved with the “cross,” with Mark himself (i.e. the young man in the linen cloth) as the Gospel writer who is preaching the same exact message of people being saved by the cross.
+So to read the Ezekiel passage through this etymological/ Christian lens, and combine it with our theory about Mark being the “young man” in the “linen cloth” we can see that it is not such an intellectual leap to associate “the man clothed in linen with a writing case at his side” whose job it was to mark the foreheads of the saved with the “cross,” with Mark himself (i.e. the young man in the linen cloth) -- the Gospel writer who is preaching the same exact message of people being saved by the cross.

-As you can see the allusion being made in this passage is profound, and the metaphorical aspect of it also speaks volumes.
+As you can see the allusion being made in this passage is profound, and the metaphorical aspect of it speaks volumes.
 We read that “the young man” (i.e.Mark) left behind the linen cloth and ran away naked.
 The fact that the young man leaves the cloth behind and runs away naked is symbolic of Mark leaving his “sheet” behind, so to speak, (i.e. his written Gospel) by which, he is “revealing” himself and “baring it all,” as it were.
 And at this moment when everyone else ran away from Jesus, he was the only one brave enough to attempt to follow him.
-Perhaps this is Mark trying to re-write his own less-than-courageous history, where he was the one who ran away from Jesus, as it were, because he was scared of what people might do to him.
+Perhaps this is Mark trying to re-write his own less-than-courageous history, where he was the one who ran away from Jesus, because he was too scared of what people might do to him.